amenzwa/clrs/README.md

       - `clrs/asp.py`—Floyd-Warshall, transitive closure, and Johnson's ASP algorithms from Chapter 23
         - `clrs/asptest.py`—tests of ASP algorithms with visualisations

 The `test.py` in the project top-level directory contains the Python tests for the entire project.
+This test script generates several `viz-*` visualisation files.
 See below for the instructions on how to run theses tests from a terminal.